lirantal/daloradius/doc/install/INSTALL.debian.md

 # Credits
 This guide was created by **Filippo Lauria** and **Andrea De Vita**.

 **Filippo Lauria** has contributed to this guide by providing valuable insights and expertise.
 You can reach out to Filippo via email at [filippo.lauria@iit.cnr.it](mailto:filippo.lauria@iit.cnr.it).
+You can also find more of his work and projects on GitHub at [github.com/filippolauria](https://github.com/filippolauria).

 **Andrea De Vita** has also played a significant role in creating this guide.
 If you have any questions, you can contact Andrea via email at [andrea.devita@iit.cnr.it](mailto:andrea.devita@iit.cnr.it).